-These transactions were concluded in the normal course of operations and are measured at the exchange amount.
+These transactions were concluded in the normal course of operations and are measured at the exchange amount, excluding the resulting financial instruments.

 14 - FINANCIAL RISKS

 Credit risk

 The Organization is exposed to credit risk regarding the financial assets recognized in the statement of financial position, other than investments.
 The Organization has determined that the financial assets with more credit risk exposure are trade, legacies and other receivables since failure of any of these parties to fulfil their obligations could result in significant financial losses for the Organization.